Tarasoff Duty

-Psychotherapists have a duty to protect third parties from violence threatened by their patients
+Psychotherapists and other clinicians have a duty to protect third parties from violence threatened by their patients

-California’s Tarasoff duty, or Duty to Protect, applies when a patient makes a threat to a psychotherapist of serious violence against a reasonably identifiable victim or victims.
+California’s Tarasoff duty applies when a patient expresses to a psychotherapist a threat of serious violence against a reasonably identifiable victim or victims.
+Most states have similar statutes.

-California’s Duty to Protect, or “Tarasoff”, statute is based on a case in which a student at UC Berkeley told his therapist he planned to kill a woman he had been dating, Tatiana Tarasoff, and then did so.
+California’s duty to protect, or “Tarasoff,” statute is based on a case in which a student at the University of California (UC) Berkeley told his therapist he planned to kill a woman he had been dating, Tatiana Tarasoff, and then did so.
 Her parents sued the UC Regents and the therapist.
 In an unusual move, the case was heard twice by the California Supreme Court.
 The court’s opinions addressed the question of at what point a therapist’s duty to uphold a patient’s privacy is overridden by a duty to protect members of the public from danger.

-The first opinion found that the therapist had a duty to warn the potential victim of such a threat.2 The case was heard a second time because of the concern that merely warning a potential victim might not be sufficient to protect them, and in some cases, might even worsen the danger.
-The ruling of the second case and clarification in Civil Code 43.92 resulted ultimately only in a duty to protect the potential victim.1,3-4
+The first opinion found that the therapist had a duty to warn the potential victim of such a threat.4 The case was heard a second time because of the concern that merely warning a potential victim might not be sufficient to protect them, and in some cases, might even worsen the danger.
+The ruling of the second case and clarification in Civil Code 43.92 resulted ultimately in a broader duty to protect the potential victim.1,5-7 According to California’s Civil Code, the therapist is also expected to “make reasonable efforts to communicate the threat to the victim or victims and to a law enforcement entity.”1

 What You Can Do

-If a threat of violence is made to a clinician who is not a psychotherapist, they may be permitted, though not required, to breach patient privacy.
-According to HIPAA, if a patient makes a “serious and imminent threat” of violence, the clinician is allowed to disclose protected health information that (1) is necessary to prevent or lessen a serious and imminent threat to the health or safety of the patient or others and (2) is to a person(s) reasonably able to prevent or lessen the threat.8 According to the US Department of Health and Human Services, “HIPAA expressly defers to the professional judgment of health professionals in making determinations about the nature and severity of the threat to health or safety posed by a patient.”9
+If a threat of violence is made that does not fall under the criteria laid out by duty to warn or protect statutes, clinicians may still be permitted to breach patient privacy in the interest of protecting a third party or the public.
+According to HIPAA, if a patient makes a “serious and imminent threat” of violence, the clinician is allowed to disclose protected health information (PHI) that (1) is necessary to prevent or lessen a serious and imminent threat to the health or safety of the patient or others and (2) is to a person(s) reasonably able to prevent or lessen the threat.11 According to the US Department of Health and Human Services, “HIPAA expressly defers to the professional judgment of health professionals in making determinations about the nature and severity of the threat to health or safety posed by a patient.”12

-However, unlike with Tarasoff, the patient’s right to own a firearm would remain unchanged in this situation unless further action were taken.
-In such a situation, if there is a serious concern for firearm-related harm, a different type of a civil protective order may be indicated.
+However, unlike with California’s Tarasoff statute, the patient’s right to own a firearm would remain unchanged in this situation unless further action were taken.
+In such a situation, if there is a serious concern for firearm-related harm, an extreme risk protection order may be indicated.

 Learn more about potential interventions